rcazzara/seldovia/_people/Logger_Jack_Hopkins_Plumas_County.md

 1965.](../assets/images/Jack%20Hopkins%20story%20by%20his%20son%20Bill/media/image6.jpeg)

 Gypo (independent) logging truck driver, Bob Stoy, with his classic Sterling logging truck.
-Swain Mountain c.
-1965.
+Swain Mountain c.Â 1965.

 Liking the change, Jack and Evelyn purchased two more logging trucks when they could afford the down payments, a Mack and another International Harvester.
 These seeds would develop over time into a modest logging company.

-"I didn’t usually drive a logging truck," emphasized Lloyd Wheeler.
+"I didnâ€™t usually drive a logging truck," emphasized Lloyd Wheeler.
 "But on some small job Jack had, I was roped into driving one of his trucks for a day.
-When I backed up to the landing and unloaded the trailer, the men at the landing said to me, ‘Just stay inside the cab, we’ll load her and bind the load.’
-I never stepped out of the cab to inspect the load.
+When I backed up to the landing and unloaded the trailer, the men at the landing said to me, â€˜Just stay inside the cab, weâ€™ll load her and bind the load.â€™ I never stepped out of the cab to inspect the load.

 "The last log on at the very top of the load had a big limb sticking straight up that must have been at least six-feet high.
 It was like the dorsal fin on a male killer whale.
-Because I didn’t get out of the cab, I didn’t see it.
-To this day I don’t know why anyone never said anything to warn me.
+Because I didnâ€™t get out of the cab, I didnâ€™t see it.
+To this day I donâ€™t know why anyone never said anything to warn me.

 "I left the landing with this load of logs thinking everything was fine